 States make their own laws regarding what a hygienist can and can’t do.
 In some places, hygienists can own their own practices and treat patients without the direct supervision of a dentist.
 In others, RDHs can only perform clinical tasks under the orders and supervision of a doctor of dental surgery.
 If you hope to work independently, this is important to keep in mind.

-Where you work determines your salary (and how hard it is to get a job).
+Where you work determines your salary (and how hard it is to get a job as RDH).

 Although the job outlook is good for dental hygienists, the market varies from state to state.
 Some states have more openings than hygienists.
 In others, the opposite is true.
 It may be more difficult to find employment in saturated areas, such as locations near hygienist training programs.